Changissnz/nu_merchant_principal/README.md

 systems, assume for intents and purposes of their effects on the rubric, natural laws are immutable by any participant of any argument, although immutable traits do not guarantee constancy of those traits' effects.
+A rubric has a number of specific natural laws, probably not all of them , pertinent to it in its context of use.
+A user of a rubric in use may be able to control all of the natural laws pertaining to it.
+In these cases, the two constituent labels on the argument's effects directly correspond to the exclusive relations between the rubric's users.